TatianneNegri/RNAplonc/RNAplonc/README.txt

 Before to start, it is necessary to install CD-HIT-EST and txCdsPredict.
 After, it just unzips the RNAplonc.zip.

 CD-HIT-EST is for taking similar sequences, if you want the whole result not to do this step.
+This step is optional, since the CD-hit takes the strings with redundancy.

 PS: path is the location of the RNAplonc folder.